Maruthihe/Luck/README.md

 # Luck
-This is my git Repository
+This is my git Repository.
+Author - Shodhan